Trauma-informed Design Credentialing Program

 Trauma-informed Design Credentialing Course

 The first step is to take the base-level credentialing course.
-This course is an intensive emersion into the TiD Framework and how to apply it to real-world projects.
+This course is an intensive immersion into the TiD Framework and how to apply it to real-world projects.
 Participants will receive a copy of Trauma-informed Design: A Framework for Designers, Architects, and Other Practitioners upon enrollment.

 Level: Beginner